Reading at Birstwith CE School

 Independent Reading

 We value the importance of reading to an adult.
-In the Foundation stage and KS1 this is a frequent activity, with the children reading to teachers, teaching assistants and adult helpers.
+In the Foundation stage and KS1 this is a frequent activity, with the children reading to teachers, teaching assistants and volunteers.
 We use Little Wandle decodable texts along with a class library to encourage reading for pleasure and expose children to a wide variety of text types.

-In KS2 children continue to read their reading books to adults.
-They read a range of other texts, through their work in other subjects.
-They also develop the concentration skills to read quietly to themselves.
+In KS2 children continue to read their reading books to teachers, teaching assistants and volunteers.
+They read a range of other exciting and varied texts, through their work across the curriculum.
+They also develop the concentration skills to read to themselves and develop a love for reading.
+Children are able to explore our wide range of texts and make their own choice of books to read, increasingly understanding their preferences in genre, authors and styles of text.

 The teachers' knowledge of each individual child’s needs and interests ensure that children are reading books which will allow plenty of opportunity to consolidate reading skills with the use of both phonically decodable books and other appropriate books of interest to the individual.
 We aim to enthuse and excite the children about the books they read.